 Regarding (a): SCMs have become an invaluable tool for evaluating the effects of different parameterization assumptions (and by the way, perhaps the contribution of SCMs and ARM to GCSS - now GASS - should be mentioned somewhere).
 However, we have found out over the years that they are not perfect predictors of what one will experience when one tries to port one's insights from an SCM into the parent GCM, because of how feedbacks with the dynamics can sometimes change things.
+Done GCSS, GCM relevance limitation,

 Regarding (b): What one can learn from an SCM using the constrained variational analysis forcing depends on how one uses it to drive the SCM.
 Many SCM studies just apply the forcing directly.
 In precipitating regimes, the observed precipitation is the strongest constraint on the variational analysis, resulting in an adjustment of the grid-scale vertical velocity to be consistent with the precipitation.
 Most SCMs, given that vertical velocity, will produce approximately the correct precipitation.
 Thus, an SCM run that way cannot provide information about the fidelity of a model's representation of precipitation processes.
 It can provide information on other things (clouds, heating and moistening profile errors, etc.), so it is useful, but for other reasons.
 I find that a large segment of the community still does not understand this.
+Done in the limitation section a new section is added

 Another issue with using the forcing directly is that as model temperature and moisture errors build up, after a few days a given SCM can drift into a very different climate regime and is no longer useful as a diagnostic after that.
 In some cases, given the nonlinear behavior of some parameterizations, a small change in the initial condition can even cause the model to drift to a completely different state.
 This was noted by Hack and Pedretti (2000), which I see it is in the references but is not mentioned in the text.
 It should be.
 Thus, most SCM studies are done for a few days at best.

+Done in middle section

 One can use the forcing in a different way, applying it and then adding a relaxation term that adjusts the SCM T and q back to the observed values over a time scale of a few hours.
 With this relaxation approach, the SCM never drifts too far, and now since the SCM is decoupled a bit from the precipitation effect on the forcing omega, it becomes possible (1) to look at how well the SCM simulates precipitation, and (2) to run the SCM for longer periods of time, since it is more anchored to the observed state.
 It is no longer as good for diagnosing heating/drying errors (although the relaxation increments contain information about that).
 I think it would be very valuable to readers of this chapter to understand the different ways of using the forcing; some of this is discussed by Randall and Cripe (1999), but most readers won't be aware of that.

+Done in limitation section

 Minor edits:

-Line 11: Should be "also highlights SCM results" or "also presents highlights of SCM results" or something along those lines
+Line 11: Should be "also highlights SCM results" or "also presents highlights of SCM results" or something along those lines reworded

 Line 55: "realistic data" - there is no such thing.
 There are only analyses and reanalyses to initialize an NWP simulation.
-These are a blend of data, model parameters strongly constrained by the data and by basic constraints such as geostrophy, and other model parameters more constrained by the model parameterizations than by any data.
+These are a blend of data, model parameters strongly constrained by the data and by basic constraints such as geostrophy, and other model parameters more constrained by the model parameterizations than by any data. reworded